-Accept it or not, but I feel Windows 10 taskbar isn’t functional at all in its factory state.
-It’s big, taking way too much space, and very much distracting at times.
+Accept it or not, I feel Windows 10 taskbar isn’t functional at all in its factory state.
+It’s big, takes way too much space, and very distracting at times.
 Though it has a bunch of pinned apps and quick settings, that you never asked for or a big search bar, that you probably don’t need.
 Right?
 The feeling is mutual here.

 Now that we have groused about how non-functional and cluttered the windows taskbar is.
 Don’t you think, that we should do something about it?
 Well, I most certainly do so let’s fix it.

 After a lot of digging into the windows 10 settings and heading over the internet to find 3rd party tools/software that can actually super-charge the taskbar on my Windows.
 I finally found the perfect windows 10 taskbar that works for me on my windows machine.
 You can have a look at the final results of my taskbar down below.

 While this might not be the perfect windows taskbar for you, I am sure that in the process, you will definitely find what works for you as your perfect windows taskbar.
 So let’s begin the windows taskbar customization process.

 The process – Customize your windows 10 taskbar

 I will be dividing this process into two parts.
 First, we will look into the taskbar UI customization options inside windows taskbar settings, and after that, we will go through some 3rd party taskbar customization tools.
 Every 3rd party tool I am mentioning here is free of cost so don’t worry about spending a dollar on it.
 (But if there is an option, you can always support the developer by making a voluntary donation for their software/tool)